dockcross/dockcross/README.rst

   :target: https://microbadger.com/images/dockcross/linux-x64

 dockcross/linux-x64
   |linux-x64-images| Linux x86_64 / amd64 compiler.
-Since the Docker image is
+Since the container image is
   natively x86_64, this is not actually a cross compiler.